Draco18s/Advent-of-Code-2023/README.md

 *Day 14: I think I got stupid lucky when I threw a 1000 iteration answer at the site (not the full 1000000000 cycles) and it was right.
 There was probably some pattern I was meant to find and instead finding it I tripped over the right answer.
 Better lucky than good?
 *Day 16: Accidentally let beams phase through splitters if a beam had already been split by that splitter.
 *Day 17: This one was just subtly brutal.
 It shouldn't have been hard, and yet, it was...
-*Day 18: My main issue with part 2 was missing a key component of the puzzle input that resulted in a huge time sink trying to figure out why my cell-counting wasn't counting properly (it was).
+*Day 18: My main issue with part 2 was missing a key component of the puzzle input that resulted in a huge time sink trying to figure out why my cell-counting wasn't counting properly (it was) which I only figured out when I tried to graph the thing ([actual working result](https://cdn.discordapp.com/attachments/783923306767843328/1186439828502482944/image.png)).
 That said, I still have no idea how part 2 can be solved in under 3 hours.
 *Day 19: One of these days I'll stop using `int` by default.
 I should know better by now.
+*Day 20: I should have recognized the "large co-prime cycle" thing sooner.
+Maybe I should write a library function to detect-and-output these?
+*Day 21: Part 2, I am not even sure how to approach this.
+FOUR HOURS LATER: I kinda cheated, went and found another solution and used it to generate an answer I could validate my code against.
+I was only 4 minutes from solving it with the track I'd been on, too.